 Many people think that when it comes to recessed lighting, the only decision-making comes down to the type of light bulb (LED, CFL, Halogen etc.).
 But there are different variations of housings and trims for recessed lights that vary depending on your home’s structure, and what areas are being lit.

 Housings are the “homes” for recessed lights that attach to the ceiling, and store the electrical wiring and bulb.
 There are two different types of housings: new construction and remodel.
 Once you decide which is best for your type of home, there are two sub-types related to whether there will be contact with any insulation.

-- New Construction Housing – This type of housing is for areas where there is open access to the ceiling structure, as seen below.
+This type of housing is for areas where there is open access to the ceiling structure, as seen below.
 Usually houses that are newly constructed or remodeled where the ceiling is still open, and you can see the ceiling joists would have new construction housing fixtures installed.
-As you can see in the picture below, the fixture is attached onto the ceiling joists before the drywall is constructed.
+The fixture is attached onto the ceiling joists before the drywall is constructed.